pawatsethaput/OpenBank/REST-API-V1.2.md

     }

-**DELETE /banks/BANK_ID/accounts/ACCOUNT_ID/users/USER_ID/views/VIEW_ID**
+<span id="revoke-permission"></span>
+#Revoke Permission
 *Optional*

-OAuth authentication is required and the user needs to have access to the owner view.

 Revokes the user USER_ID access to the view VIEW_ID at BANK_ID for account ACCOUNT_ID.

 Revoking a user access to a public view will return an error message.

-Response:
+OAuth authentication is required and the user needs to have access to the owner view.

+**Request:**
+Verb: DELETE
+URL: /banks/BANK_ID/accounts/ACCOUNT_ID/users/USER_ID/views/VIEW_ID

+**Response:**
-Header: 204
+HTTP code: 204
 Body: No content

 <span id="account-other-accounts"></span>
 #Other Accounts

-**GET /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts**

 *Optional*

-OAuth authentication is required if the view is not public.

-Returns data about all the other bank accounts that have been involved with the ACCOUNT_ID.
+Returns data about all the other bank accounts that have shared at least one transaction with the ACCOUNT_ID at BANK_ID.

-JSON:
+OAuth authentication is required if the view VIEW_ID is not public.

+**Request:**
+Verb: GET
+URL: /banks/BANK_ID/accounts/ACCOUNT_ID/VIEW_ID/other_accounts

+**Response:**
+HTTP code: 200
+Body:

     {
         "other_accounts": [